MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/set-retention.md

 # Set the OneDrive retention for deleted users

-If a user's Microsoft 365 account is deleted, their OneDrive files are preserved for a period of time that you can specify.
+If a user's Microsoft 365 account is deleted, their OneDrive files are preserved for a period of time.
+You can set this time period.

  **To set the retention time for OneDrive accounts**